How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 Some weeks you'll feel like nothing is sticking.
 Then a kid who couldn't form a question in September raises their hand in March and asks, "Mister, did you watch the game last night?" — perfect past simple, perfect intonation — and you'll remember it does work.

 Pick two activities from the list above.
 Run them this week.
 Watch what happens.
 Then add a third next week.
+You don't need to overhaul your teaching — you just need to keep stacking small wins on top of each other.
 That's how language grows.
 That's how teachers grow too.